oneoffcoder/books/sphinx/python-dothis/source/string-debug.rst

 .. highlight:: python
    :linenothreshold: 1

-When debugging with f-string, be more concise.
+When debugging with f-strings, use the built-in debug format to be more concise.

 Don't do this
 ^^^^^^^^^^^^^